-The Company seeks judicial review of the Declaratory Ruling Order, and this Court has jurisdiction for review of such order, because it is a final order.
-See IDAHO CODE § 67-5270(3); IDAPA 37.01.01.740.
-The Director granted a request for hearing to the Company under Idaho Code Section 42-1701A, but failed to likewise grant the petition for reconsideration of the Declaratory Ruling Order.
-Therefore, pursuant to Idaho Code Section 67-5246(4) and IDAPA 37.01.01.740, the Declaratory Ruling Order remains a final order, with reconsideration deemed denied.
+The Company seeks judicial review of the GWMA Order, and this Court has jurisdiction for review of such order, because it is a final order in a contested case.
+See IDAHO

+CODE § 67-5270(3); IDAPA 37.01.01.740.
+The Director granted a request for hearing to the Company under Idaho Code Section 42-1701A, but failed to likewise grant the Petition for Reconsideration of the GWMA Order.
+Therefore, pursuant to Idaho Code Section 67-5246(4) and IDAPA 37.01.01.740, the GWMA Order remains a final order, with reconsideration deemed denied.